Annotated Overlays Explained

 What an annotated overlay is

 An annotated overlay is a marked version of the source image that highlights the objects, areas, or clues tied to the analysis.
-It acts like a visual index for the case file.
+It acts like a visual index for the case file, giving you a way to move from written output back to the original evidence.

-Instead of reading a deduction and guessing which part of the frame it refers to, you can inspect the exact region that triggered the finding.
+Instead of reading a deduction and guessing which part of the frame it refers to, you can inspect the region that supported the finding.
+That does not mean the interpretation is automatically correct.
+It means the report is reviewable.

 Why overlays matter